mozilla-services/socorro/docs/development/glossary/index.rst

 higher priority.
 The order of processing across all queues is: Priority, Standard, Reprocess, Priority.
 One crash from each at a time.
 Then it reverses the order and goes through those four again.
 And reverses again.
 Rinse and repeat.
+Priority jobs are processing of raw crashes that have never been processed.
+Crashes are put automatically on the Priority job queue based on this fact.

 **Processor**: the Socorro application in charge of applying minidump_stackwalk to queued jobs.
 See :ref:`processor-chapter`